 Wolfgang P. Mueller (2000), Professor of History.
 PhD, Syracuse University.
 Dr. Phil.
 Habil., Univ.
 Augsburg (Germany).
 Law and Institutions in Medieval Western Society.

-W. David Myers (1990), Interim Department Chair.
-Professor of History.
+W. David Myers (1990), Professor of History.
 PhD, Yale.
 Intellectual and religious history of early modern Europe, particularly Germany; the Catholic Reformation.

 Mark Naison (1970), Professor of African and African American Studies.
 PhD, Columbia.
 African-American history; 20th century social and labor history.